CrucibleIQ vs NoodleTools

 CrucibleIQ: Built for students and researchers who know how to cite and want to work efficiently.
 The goal is to speed up your research workflow.

 NoodleTools: Built for students learning to cite.
-Forms guide you through "What type of source is this?" and "Who is the author?" - helpful for learning the fundamentals.
+Forms guide you through "What type of source is this?" and "Who is the author?", which is genuinely helpful for learning the fundamentals.

 2. Source Materials

 CrucibleIQ: Upload PDFs, and we extract metadata automatically.
-Read the PDF, highlight it, cite it - all in one place.
+Read the PDF, annotate it, cite it.
+All in one place.

 NoodleTools: Focused on citation formatting.
 You manually enter citation information or paste URLs.
 The source material lives elsewhere.